How Frequently Should You Do HVAC Maintenance on a New Property

 Regardless of whether or not you have information that the previous tenant regularly maintained the HVAC system, you should have a routine maintenance check when you move in.
 This is one of the home maintenance tasks that will make it both look and feel good.
 Every HVAC system consists of outdoor and indoor units.
 To begin with, you should visually inspect the HVAC system.

-The most important things you should pay attention to with HVAC outdoor unit
+The most important things you should pay attention to with the HVAC outdoor unit

 Contamination of the outdoor unit of the HVAC system

-Dust, dirt, and leaves can easily get into the outdoor unit and make it difficult for the mechanism to work.
+Dust, dirt, and leaves can easily get into the outdoor unit, making it difficult for the mechanism to function.
 It can result in overworking the system to reach a certain temperature.
-Therefore, you should make sure that the outdoor unit is clean.
+Therefore, you should make sure the outdoor unit is clean.
 You should clean the unit with water if too much dirt has accumulated.
 It is good to use a hose so that the jet washes the dirt from inaccessible places.

 Clogging of the condensation system